SUSAN VAN DEN HAM

 As part of Dancenorth’s 30th Year Celebrations, Susie worked along side Dr Cheryl Stock as Creative Assistant in a large scale community project / performance season entitled ‘Twilight.'
 Susie’s role with Dancenorth as community and outreach manager sees her connecting with the diverse cultures and abilities that make up Townsville’s dance community.

-community and outreach coordinator
+EDUCATION and outreach coordinator

 From the North Side of Brisbane, Andrea started dancing at the Desley Donaldson Ballet Academy where she completed several ballet and tap exams and was instilled a love of dance.
 Andrea went on to study a Bachelor of Fine Arts in Dance at Queensland University of Technology graduating with Distinction in 2010.
 She then completed a Diploma in Dance Teaching Studies through the Royal Academy of Dance and a Certificate IV in Training and Assessment in 2015.